bandirevanth/mastering-ai/README.md

 feature_names = data['faeture_names']
 features = data['data']
 ```
-Now, to make it cleare we can print the class labels, the first data instance label, our feature names and the features value with the help of the following command:
+Now, to make it clear, we can print the class labels, the first data instance label, our feature names and the feature values with the help of the following command:

 ```
 print(label_names)
 ```
-The above command will print the class names which are malignant and benign respectively.
-It is show as the output below:
+The above command will print the class names which are malignant and benign, respectively.
+It is shown as the output below:

 ```
 ['malignant' 'benign']
 ```

 Now, the command given below will show that they are mapped to binary values 0 and 1.
-Here 0 represents malignant cancer and 1 represents benign cancer.
+Here, 0 represents malignant cancer and 1 represents benign cancer.
 It is shown as the output below:

 ```
 print(labels[0])